 - be able to acquire knowledge of and critically relate to the latest research contributions within the topic of the course

-- be able to discuss the problems addressed in the course in a critical and professional manner, both orally and in writing
+- be able to discuss the problems addressed in the course in a critical and professional manner

 - be able to write an essay of about 10 pages answering a precise question in such a way that the essay has a clear and self-developed argumentative structure and demonstrates an updated acquaintance of the field